 At present, the Indian government already seems to have a special arrangement with Japanese government in this regard.
 That means that Japanese companies that have got a favorable grant at the Japanese patent office may ask for expedited examination in India.

-Transmittal fees and Certified copy fee no longer applicable
+a.
+Transmittal fees and Certified copy fees no longer applicable

-Under the new rules, PCT applicant will no longer have to pay a transmittal fee to the Indian patent office when filing PCT applications through the e-PCT filing module.
-The transmittal fee previously ranged from ₹ 3200 Rupees to ₹ 17600 depending on the nature of the applicant and the mode of filing the PCT application.
+Under the new rules, PCT applicants will no longer have to pay a transmittal fee to the Indian patent office when filing PCT applications through the e-PCT filing module.
+The transmittal fee previously ranged from Z 3200 Rupees to Z 17600 depending on the nature of the applicant and the mode of filing the PCT application.

-On the other hand, individuals and Startups paid ₹ 3200 when filing the PCT through the ePCT filing module, small entities paid ₹ 8000 and large entities would shell out ₹ 16000.
+On the other hand, individuals and Startups paid Z 3200 when filing the PCT through the ePCT filing module, small entities paid Z 8000 and large entities would shell out i 16000.
 These fees have now been scrapped.
 If however, the PCT application is filed physically with the patent office, the same fees as earlier would applicable.
 The change reads as under:

-No fee is payable in Procuring DAS code and transmitting priority document electronically has been
+5. No fee is payable in Procuring the DAS code and transmitting priority documents electronically has been

-First Schedule of the amended rule has made in the Rule 49A which looks like as under:
+First Schedule of the amended rule has been made in Rule 49A which looks as under: